- We strive to provide complete care for our patients. Learn more about all the services we provide.

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Not all visual conditions are adequately treated with glasses, contact lenses or surgery and are best resolved through a program of Vision Therapy.
 After careful examination and evaluation, we can determine the patient's visual, motor, and perceptual skill level and create a program to meet their specific visual needs.
 Click here for a video for parents about what vision therapy can do.

 Vision therapy is an individualized program of vision procedures performed under doctor supervision.
 It is designed to correct visual-motor and/or visual perceptual deficiencies and to enhance the brain's ability to control:

-Vision Therapy is generally conducted in-office, once or twice weekly for sessions of 50-60 minutes and is occasionally supplemented by procedures done at home.
+Vision Therapy is generally conducted in-office, with one or two weekly sessions 50-60 minutes each, and is occasionally supplemented by procedures done at home.

 The goal of treatment is to

 That question is best answered with an appointment with Dr. Elizabeth.
 To get started, answer the questionnaire here.